smart-data-models/data-models/guidelines.md

 ## Some of the most used attributes

-In case of doubt check the existing data models!
+In case of doubt check the existing data models.
+The full list can be got in the [attributes search tool]() by using an empty string.

 -   `name`
 -   `alternateName`